xai4debugging/xai4debugging.github.io/index.md

 - Debugging via interpretability: How can explainable artificial intelligence help us in debugging deep learning models?
 - Methods to identify and address sources and causes of failure (e.g.training data, regularization, objective functions, etc.);
 - Visual analytics systems for understanding and debugging deep learning models;
+- Visual analytics systems guided by XAI methods - where XAI methods are the core of the system;
 - Analysis of limitations of current approaches;
 - Position papers on the topic of the workshop.
 <hr>